gabin-rousseau/roadblock_project/lab_book.md

 - Prepared this lab book file.
 - Set up a local PC.
 - Re-trained myself to use ubuntu by installing anaconda via the terminal.
-- Put together the bibliography file in the project repository.
+- Put together the bibliography file in the project repository, that I will update and rearrange as needed. (format: Publication name; author; year + doi hyperlink)
 -